claucondor/NueralWalet/app/README.md

 This project is designed for everyone, but especially for people with no blockchain experience who want to enter this world in the simplest way possible.

-**With GoPay, you just need your email and chat skills to start using blockchain.
+**With NeuralWallet, you just need your email and chat skills to start using blockchain.
 It's that simple. 🚀**